aanand/aanand.github.com/content/articles/prototype-chains-and-coffeescript-subclasses.md

 Context, briefly: nnnnext is a todo list for your music.
 It’s a single-page JavaScript app written in [CoffeeScript][coffeescript] and utilising [Backbone.js][backbone] for [lightweight][lightweight] MVC.
 Importantly, it has two similar-but-separate user interfaces: one for desktop web browsers, and another for multitouch devices.

 Both interfaces are implemented as a set of classes (provided by CoffeeScript’s [simple classes implementation][coffeescript-classes]) that represent the different UI views.
-Each UI requires slightly different behaviour for _some_ views, and so some view classes are subclassed by one or both UIs.
-(Whatever you think of classical object-orientation and inheritance, it’s an undeniably good fit for MVC-style UI code—subclasses and the `super` keyword make augmentation of behaviour very straightforward[^classical-oo-and-mvc].)

-[^classical-oo-and-mvc]: I should be careful about using the word “undeniably” though.
-I’m no expert on object systems.
-If you feel you can reasonably deny it, I’d love to [hear from you][email]!

-For example: an element contains a button that (in the desktop UI) appears when the element is hovered, and (in the touch UI) appears/disappears when the element is tapped.
-Furthermore, in the touch UI, there must be more visual feedback than simply showing the button instantly.
-(The iPhone’s smooth animations aren’t just for show—instantaneous changes in a touch-based interface are jarring.)
+Each UI requires slightly different behaviour for _some_ views.
+For example, an element might contain a button that (in the desktop UI) appears when the element is hovered, and (in the touch UI) appears/disappears when the element is tapped.
+Consequently, some view classes are subclassed in one or both UIs in order to implement these differences.
+The class structure might look like this (implementation code omitted):

-Anyway, the important thing is that _some_ classes in `Views` will only be subclassed for _one_ of the UIs, and some won’t be subclassed at all.
-The implementation structure might look like this:

 <pre><code class="language-coffeescript">
+Views   = {}
+Desktop = {}
+Touch   = {}

 class Views.Widget   extends Backbone.View
 class Views.Thinger  extends Backbone.View
 class Views.Sprocket extends Backbone.View